top of page

 Support Our Mission

-We are a nonpartisan, Massachusetts-based non-profit 501(c)(4) organization dedicated to initiatives that help restore healthy policies and unbiased education in our public schools.
+We are a Massachusetts-based non-profit 501(c)(4) organization dedicated to initiatives that help restore healthy policies and unbiased education in our public schools.
 Through live and virtual environments, we provide information and support for families to stand up for parental rights throughout the school district.
 We also give a voice to students, parents, teachers, and school administrators who are afraid to speak out!

 Our current responsible education initiatives include: